Calgary Personal Injury Lawyers

 Myth 8: You Must Accept the First Settlement Offer

-Fact: You’re not obligated to accept the first offer from the insurance company.
+Fact: You are not obligated to accept the first offer from the insurance company, and in most cases, you should not.

 Myth 9: You Can Handle Everything on Your Own